Disclaimer: we're not going to tell you how to cheat on the SAT. We do not advocate cheating by any means!

 China: New SAT Material Already Leaked

 As you’ll read below, China, as well as South Korea, has been under scrutiny for this same practice in past years.
-Students in both countries who studied at certain test prep centers saw some SAT questions before they took the test.
+Students in both countries who studied at certain test prep centers saw some of the SAT questions before they took the test.

 This shadowy figure is clearly on his way to a predetermined meeting spot with a backpack full of top-secret SAT material.